-We provide high throughput, targeted and whole genome sequencing in a CAP and DAP certified laboratory.
-Our combination of scientific, technical, informatic and clinical expertise means you can be confident that our data and diagnostics are of the highest quality.
+We provide high throughput, targeted and whole genome sequencing in a CAP, DAP and ISO27001 certified laboratory.
+Our combination of scientific, technical, informatic and clinical expertise means you can be confident that our data and diagnostics are of the highest quality and stored in Canadian servers.

 Learn More: